 World’s Longest Route: China Eastern Expands 2025 Winter–Spring Flights

-Turkish’s Network expansion in Iraq
+Turkish’s Network Expansion in Iraq

 With Sulaymaniyah added, Turkish Airlines’ destination network in Iraq now encompasses the following six airports: